The City of Dreaming Books: Wordplay

 Many are identified with their models by reference to the subject of their works.

 The Castle of Dreaming Books

-A third book in the Dreaming Books trilogy was being in written, but as of August 2015, its release date had been indefinitely postponed.
-It is believed to continue directly from the end of the previous book.
+A third book in the Dreaming Books trilogy was announced following the release of The Labyrinth of Dreaming Books, originally for October 2015.
+However, it has been indefinitely delayed and as of August 2026 there has been no further information about a possible release date.
+It It is believed to continue directly from the end of the previous book.